izaxs/wireguard-note/WIREGUARD.md

 PublicKey = z7+52IbQNGBtpROzK4lzLWezjnVG7C0rDGhG5WCqZzk=

 # Force all traffic to this peer, so the VPN hides all the traffic for you
-# otherwise, set it to something like 192.168.120.40/24, to route only subnet traffic to VPN
+# Otherwise, set it to something like 192.168.120.40/24, to route only subnet traffic to VPN
 AllowedIPs = 0.0.0.0/0

 # The public IP & port of the bouncing server